DataDog/kics/documentation/rules/terraform/aws/api_gateway_xray_disabled.md

 ### Description

- Enabling X-Ray Tracing in AWS API Gateway stages provides detailed observability by capturing request traces, which are essential for monitoring, debugging, and identifying performance bottlenecks or errors in distributed applications.
+ Enabling X-Ray tracing in AWS API Gateway stages provides detailed observability by capturing request traces, which are essential for monitoring, debugging, and identifying performance bottlenecks or errors in distributed applications.
 When the Terraform configuration for an API Gateway stage omits the attribute `xray_tracing_enabled`, or explicitly sets `xray_tracing_enabled = false`, as shown below, tracing is disabled:

 ```
 resource "aws_api_gateway_stage" "example" {